 - Clients are being asked to make sure they have their back-up care plans in order in case the individuals that normally attend to them are not available

-- Our Transition School Program and Adult Enrichment have been temporarily suspended based on the Governor’s recommended shut down and will remain so until further guidance from the Commonwealth
+- Our Adult Enrichment program has been temporarily suspended based on Pennsylvania’s recommendations and will remain so until further guidance from the Commonwealth

 Please be assured that we are still here to respond to your questions and concerns via email or phone.
 If you do not know who to talk to, please contact our Resource Center at 888-837-4235 or ResourceCenter@udsfoundation.org

 It is important to know the symptoms of Covid-19.
 Reported illnesses have ranged from mild symptoms to severe illness and death for confirmed coronavirus disease 2019 (COVID-19) cases.
 These symptoms may appear 2-14 days after exposure.

 For more information and to view the CDC’s symptom checker: CLICK HERE